 Anything that is considered marital property must be divided equitably between the two spouses in a divorce.
 Under Colorado law, “equitable” means fair, not necessarily 50-50.
 At Hogan Omidi, PC, we know that a workable property division requires not just a calculator to achieve a mathematical balance but the ability to think strategically.
 In many instances, there may be advantages associated with particular assets that make them a better fit in an overall asset division than other items of a similar dollar value.

-Figuring out what is “fair” in asset division can be one of the most complicated and contentious parts of any divorce.
+Figuring out what is “fair” in asset division can be one of divorce’s most complicated and contentious parts.
 Our lawyers will discuss your situation and the options that best reflect your goals and financial interests.
-We have represented many people in Denver and around the state with high-asset or complex property division issues, including doctors, business executives, professional athletes and entertainers, or the spouses of those high earners.
+We have represented many people in Denver and around the state with high-asset or complex property division issues, including doctors, business executives, professional athletes, and entertainers, or the spouses of those high earners.

 From Kathleen’s interview for the Masters of Family Law series on ReelLawyers.com

 What is a Complex Property Division Attorney, and What Do They Do?